Chart Color Schemes

 Leneva is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The dwelling structure in Leneva, as per the latest Census, was entirely composed of houses with no other dwellings reported.
-This is in contrast to Non-Metro Vic., which had 91.6% houses and 8.5% other dwellings.
-Home ownership in Leneva stood at 24.5%, with mortgaged dwellings accounting for 59.2% and rented ones making up 16.3%.
-The median monthly mortgage repayment was $1,733, surpassing Non-Metro Vic.'s average of $1,473.
-The median weekly rent in Leneva was recorded at $390, compared to Non-Metro Vic.'s $280.
-Nationally, Leneva's mortgage repayments were lower than the Australian average of $1,863, while rents were higher than the national figure of $375.
+Leneva's dwellings were entirely houses at the latest Census, with no semi-detached homes, apartments, or other dwellings.
+This contrasts with Non-Metro Vic., which had 91.6% houses and 8.5% other dwellings.
+Home ownership in Leneva was 24.5%, lower than Non-Metro Vic.'s level, with mortgaged dwellings at 59.2% and rented ones at 16.3%.
+The median monthly mortgage repayment in Leneva was $1,733, higher than Non-Metro Vic.'s average of $1,473.
+Weekly rent in Leneva averaged $390, compared to Non-Metro Vic.'s $280.
+Nationally, Leneva's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing